-The first eighteen months of the fellowship will be spent in basic science research.
-Objectives for fellows during this section of their training are to develop basic skill in laboratory research andto develop an area of research that will allwo the completion of the board required thesis and provided a direction for an academic research career.
+The first eighteen months of the fellowship will be spent conducting basic science research.
+Objectives for fellows during this section of their training are to develop basic skill in laboratory research, and to develop an area of research that will allow the completion of the board required thesis and provided a direction for an academic research career.

 Objectives for the last six months of the fellowship are to complete data collection that will allow for preparation of a basic science proposal.
 Alternatively, a fellow may become more involved in a clinical/outcomes oriented research and spend the last six months collating data and writing a clinical proposal